glotzerlab/signac-docs/docs/source/projects.rst

     for job in project:
         pass

-This notation is shorthand for the following snippet of code using the :py:meth:`~signac.Project.find_jobs` method:
+This notation is shorthand for the following snippet of code using the :py:meth:`Project.find_jobs` method:

 .. code-block:: python